md0808/TriviaGame/README.md

 # TriviaGame
-This is my trivia game.
+This is a fungi themed trivia game I created with javascript, jQuery, CSS, and HTML.